mchalupa/dg/README.md

 ### Tools

-The tools subdirectory contains a set of useful program for debugging and playing with the llvm bitcode.
+The tools subdirectory contains a set of useful programs for debugging and playing with the llvm bitcode.
 Except for the llvm-slicer you can find there:

 * `llvm-dg-dump` - Dump the dependence graph for given program to graphviz format (to stdout)